 The Benefits of "4-Way Shock" Include:

-Free Available Chlorine is the chlorine in your pool that is still ready to go to work by sanitizing and killing bacteria.
-Total Available Chlorine is a combination of Free Available Chlorine and chloramines in your pool water.
-Chloramines are leftover chlorine that has already done its job to kill contaminants and has now become "used" and is no longer effective.
-Chloramines cause strong "chlorine" odors, burning eyes when swimming, and irritated skin, and they keep your Free Available Chlorine from working properly.
-If you have a high level of chloramines in your pool water, you should use shock on a regular basis.
-The best time to shock the pool is late afternoon or early evening.
-After using shock, run your pool equipment for at least one hour afterward.
+Chlorine residual is tested like other water components - with a pool water test kit.
+Look for test kits that offer readings for Total Available Chlorine (TAC) and Free Available Chlorine (FAC).
+FAC is the chlorine in your pool that is still ready to work by sanitizing the water and destroying bacteria.
+TAC is a combination of FAC and chloramines in your water.
+Chloramines are leftover chlorine that has already done its job killing contaminants and has now become "used" and is no longer effective.
+Chloramines cause strong odors, burn eyes when swimming, and irritate skin.
+They also keep your FAC from working properly.
+To prevent high levels of chloramines in your water, use shock on a regular basis.
+The best time to shock your pool is late afternoon or early evening, running your pumps for at least one hour afterward.

 For more details, follow the ABCs of Pool Care.